shaowen1991/Ren-Search-Engine/README.md

 	P.S.
 Do not change the location of any file or directory, that will make program doesnt work.

-### The initial push is the first working version.
-I'll keep edit the code in the future as I learned something new.
+#### The initial push is the first working version.
+I'll keep edit the code in the future as I learning something new.